 If you buy a car with an outstanding lien, or if you decide to finance a car, the lienholder's name will be listed on your title and auto insurance policies.
 In some states, the lienholder will even keep possession of the original copy of the title for the duration of the loan.

-Additionally, financing companies might require you to take out certain insurance policies for as long as they have a financial interest in the car.
-For example, a lending company may require "full coverage insurance" with $50,000 of bodily injury insurance per person, $100,000 per accident, and $50,000 for property damage (50/100/50), plus collision and comprehensive insurance.
-This will likely be above and beyond the scope of your state's minimum required liability insurance.
+Financing companies might require you to have certain policies for as long as they have a financial interest in the car.
+For example, a lender may require "full coverage insurance" with $50,000 of bodily injury insurance per person, $100,000 per accident, and $50,000 for property damage (50/100/50), plus collision and comprehensive insurance.
+This will likely be more than your state's minimum required liability insurance — by comparison, Ohio's minimum required insurance is 25/50/25.

-By comparison, Ohio's minimum required insurance, is 25/50/25.
 The additional protection required by lenders is great to have, but it will drive up your monthly premiums.
-And even though the lienholder's name is listed on your title and insurance documents, you're still responsible for paying for insurance premiums, general upkeep, and any relevant taxes.
-If you fail to meet the lienholder's insurance requirements, or if you stop paying the policy's premiums, your insurance company will notify the lienholder.
-If you let this happen, the lienholder might take out their own policy, and you'll be on the hook for the additional premiums.
+And even though the lienholder's name is listed on your title and insurance documents, you're still responsible for the insurance premiums, upkeep and any taxes.
+If you fail to meet the lienholder's insurance requirements or stop paying the premiums, your insurance company will notify the lienholder.
+Then the lienholder might take out their own policy, and you'd be on the hook for the additional premiums.

-If the case that you're financing a new car, we recommend purchasing gap car insurance, also.
+If you're financing a new car, we also recommend purchasing gap car insurance.
 The minute you drive your new car off the lot, it loses around 10% of its value, and an additional 10% to 20% over the course of the first year.
 This lower amount is the car's Actual Cash Value (ACV).
 If you total your car during the first year of ownership, your auto insurance will only cover the ACV, before any deductibles are applied.
-Gap insurance will cover the difference between the ACV and the amount you paid for the new car.
+Gap insurance will cover the difference between the ACV and the amount you paid for the car.